 - Treatment Notes: Detailed notes on therapy sessions, progress reports, and treatment plans.
 These documents support the medical necessity of the services provided.

-Failing to maintain accurate and orderly documentation can result in common mental health billing mistakes, ultimately affecting your practice’s financial health.
+Failing to maintain accurate and orderly documentation can result in common mental health mistakes, ultimately affecting your practice’s financial health.

-Common Pitfalls in Mental Health Billing
+Common Pitfalls in Mental Health

 By addressing these challenges early on, providers can avoid costly mistakes and improve their billing outcomes.

-Tips for Successful Mental Health Billing
+Tips for Successful Mental Health

 - Educate Your Team: Regularly train your billing staff on the latest billing procedures and changes in insurance requirements.